GeoffSCollins/geo-metadata-extractor/README.md

 TODO:
 - Handle additional nesting in channel
 - Unit tests
-- Dump data not found in columns
+- Linting
+- Upload to S3
+- Make a database connection file instead of keeping it in the code

 72 MB / 1k records
 1k records took 900 seconds (15 minutes) to process